 Have a decent camera on stand.
-Social media is instant - so make sure you can photograph and make social media posts throughout the show.
+Social media is instant - so make sure you can photograph and video easily to make social media posts throughout the show.

 After the show

 Evaluate the experience.
 Were the visitor numbers and quality what you expected?
 What most engaged your visitors and what didn't?
 What will you do differently next time?